LouisCAD/Splitties/modules/mainhandler/README.md

 please open an issue.

 Note that `mainHandler` is async, which means there's no vSync delays.
-If you need a sync `Handler`, you can simply use `mainHandlerAsync`, also provided in this split.
+If you need a sync `Handler`, you can simply use `mainHandlerSync`, also provided in this split.

 ## Download